mozilla/fxa/features/FxA-16-devices-view/README.md

 For each device we will show:

-* The human-readable name for the device, either an auto-generated one or one provided by the user.
+* A human-readable name for the device, either provided by the device itself if it registers a custom name, or auto-generated from the device's browser and platform data if not.

 * The time it was last seen,
   i.e. the times at which it last used its session token